Koredotcom/docs/docs/xo/quality-management/analyze/conversation-intelligence.md

 When no Agent AI playbooks are configured, adherence is displayed for the following scripts (Conversation Etiquettes) by default:

-* Greeting.
-For example: Hello, My name is John Doe, and I am your customer support executive.
+* **Greeting**: For example, Hello, My name is John Doe, and I am your customer support executive.
 How may I help you today?

-* Branding.
-For example: Thank you for contacting XYZ.
+* **Branding**: For example, Thank you for contacting XYZ.

-* Privacy Policy.
-For example, This call is being recorded for quality and training purposes.
+* **Privacy Policy**: For example, This call is being recorded for quality and training purposes.

-* Hold Etiquette (Voice calls).
-For example, May I place you on hold for a few minutes while I pull up some information?
+* **Hold Etiquette (Voice calls)**: For example, May I place you on hold for a few minutes while I pull up some information?

-* Customer Verification.
-For example: Can I know your date of birth?
+* **Customer Verification**: For example, Can I know your date of birth?

-* Proper Sign Off.
-For example, Thank you for calling XYZ today.
+* **Proper Sign Off**: For example, Thank you for calling XYZ today.
 It was a pleasure to assist you.
 Have a great day!

     <img src="../conversation-intelligence/images/script-adherence.png" alt="Script Adherence" title="Script Adherernce" style="border: 1px solid gray; zoom:90%;">

     Supervisors can choose specific playbooks from the dropdown menu other than the default options.
 In that case, adherence to the specific parameters/steps in that playbook is displayed.
     <img src="../conversation-intelligence/images/playbook-adherence.png" alt="Playbook Adherence" title="Playbook Adherence" style="border: 1px solid gray; zoom:90%;">

     Administrators can configure the attributes for agent playbook adherence.
 [Learn more](../../console/monitor-queues-agents-interactions-service-levels.md#configure-conversation-intelligence-dashboard).

+    !!!
+Note

+        The **Playbook Adherence** tab in Conversation Intelligence is available only when Playbooks are configured in Agent AI.

 ## Customer Experience